 More than 50 million Americans suffer from allergies.
 It’s certainly a significant portion of the population.
-And that is a lot of people whose home’s health and indoor air quality matter even more.
+And—it’s a lot of people whose home’s indoor air quality matter even more.
 Spring brings with it lots of rebirth and beauty, but it also means allergies are a greater concern.
-From a runny nose to itchy ears and throat to constant sneezing, improving indoor air quality is crucial for many with spring on its way.
+From a runny nose to itchy ears and throat or constant sneezing, improving indoor air quality is crucial for many with spring on its way.
 To help create a cleaner indoor space and even minimize symptoms, many wonder if and how air purifiers reduce spring allergies?

 Spring Season Allergies